 Nicola has deteriorated.
 The CCI and AAI are becoming severe and dangerous.
 She had a seizure a few week’s ago which caused a fluid leak from her brain.
 She has brain stem compression.
 Now, she often cannot leave the house without a wheelchair, as she is too weak:

 I gave up work full time to support Nicola.
 You can read more about that decision here.
 Since then, we have accumulated probably the best clinical evidence of her illnesses available in the UK.
 I’d put my neck on the line to say most people have not got the extent of a diagnostic picture she has.

-It has cost a small fortune from my mother’s life savings, and we are now having to fund raise to get further treatment for her seizures, like the one below:
+It has cost a small fortune from my mother’s life savings, and we are now having to fund raise to get further treatment.
+We are having to fund raise for her seizures, like the one below:

 This is because the NHS will only recognise them as “functional/dissociative” or “psychomatic”, even though I have hard clinical evidence that proves otherwise.

-You can read about our fundraising here, and if your can help please donate via this link:
+You can read about our fundraising here, and if you can help with the £1,500 for the ME treatment, or the £8,000 for the EDS-related work, please donate via this link:

 She is house bound for 85% of the time.
 When she does go out, she has to build up to it.
 Afterwards, she is incapacitated for several days.
 This is just one aspect of her health.
 The implications of all her conditions are extensive and systemic, affecting every part of her body.

 Going back to the DWP

 So, she applied for PIP.
 We submitted several doctor’s reports, a complete diary of Nicola’s life for the entire month of May, her complex treatment regime and more.